Message from the Chair

 Parking is available on campus at a monthly cost.

 Money for meals is distributed via a debit card system.
-Funds are added to individual accounts by in 6 month increments twice a year.
+Funds are added to individual accounts in 6 month increments.

 PGY1 residents do not take call.
 PGY2-PGY3 residents take five days of in-house call each month.
 PGY5 chief residents alternate home-call throughout the month.